Over 200 species of owls, ranging in size and living in various habitats, exist worldwide.

 They tend to stick out due to their large bulk compared to other owl species in Michigan.

-Adults will weigh 4–5 lbs., with a wingspan reaching four feet wide.
-The males are almost pure white, while females may exhibit brown spots on their heads and wings.
+Adults weigh 4–5 lbs. and have a wingspan of four feet wide.
+Males are almost pure white, while females may exhibit brown spots on their heads and wings.

 Snowy Owls are fierce carnivores, preying mainly on small rodents such as voles, lemmings, and rabbits, though occasionally fish or sea birds if the opportunity presents itself.